WolfExplode/bpm_analysis/Documentation/BPM Analysis documentation.md

 - `instant_bpm`: Raw calculation from last interval, used only to update the belief **Why this works:** Allows the algorithm to self-correct.
 If instant BPM spikes to 240 but long-term is 120, we know we double-counted S2 and can trigger corrective logic.

+**Refined across passes, not just within one.** The long-term BPM belief isn't a single fixed quantity — it's the algorithm's *running best estimate of the true BPM-over-time signal*, and the whole pipeline is built around progressively sharpening that estimate.
+Each pass guesses, then updates its understanding as better evidence arrives: Pass 1 forms a first, rough estimate from sparse high-confidence anchors, and Pass 3 re-estimates it once the full corrected beat set exists.
+See [Why Pass 3 re-estimates the BPM/time belief](#why-pass-3-re-estimates-the-bpmtime-belief).

 ### Dynamic S1-S2 Pairing Window
 **Problem:** At 90 BPM, true S1-S1 interval is 0.67s.
 But if s1_s2_max_interval is 0.33s, then at 170 BPM (true interval 0.35s), the algorithm merges separate beats.
 **Solution:** The maximum allowed S1-S2 interval is derived from the stable long-term BPM belief rather than the last instantaneous interval.